-If the pain does not go away with over-the-counter medications, is keeping you up at night, is accompanied by weight loss, blood in your stool, vomiting, or fevers, you should see your doctor immediately.
+If the pain does not go away with over-the-counter medications, keeps you up at night, and is accompanied by weight loss, blood in your stool, vomiting, or fevers, you should see your doctor immediately.
 Do you have a rumbling in your stomach and aren't sure how to get rid of it?
 One of these cures could be worth a go.

 1. Wait It Out

-If you wait a few minutes, little stomach pains will go away on their own.
-This is also true if you have diarrhea, which might be an indication of mild food poisoning.
+If you wait a few minutes, little stomach pains will go away.
+This is also true if you have diarrhea, which might indicate mild food poisoning.
 While this may happen at your local sushi place, it's also quite prevalent while travelling internationally.